dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## Concepts

+In this article, we'll address concepts that are important to understand functional programming, reactive programming, and functional reactive programming.
+We'll also take a look at the different types of components and their importance for the future of the web and evolution of different JS programming paradigms.

-You can jump straight into the following topics:
+You can jump straight into each topic here, or continue reading to learn about the topics in order.

-* <a href="#pure-impure-side-effects" target="_self">Pure Functions, Impure Functions, Side Effects</a>
+* <a href="#purity" target="_self">Purity: Pure Functions, Impure Functions, Side Effects</a>
 * <a href="#state" target="_self">State: Stateful and Stateless</a>
 * <a href="#immutable-mutable" target="_self">Immutability and Mutability</a>
 * <a href="#imperative-declarative" target="_self">Imperative and Declarative Programming</a>